rfshelley/Documentation/contributing/style-guide.rst

 ^^^^^^^^

 Top-level section headings are followed by a row of ``---`` characters.
-They should also have title capitalization:
+They should have sentence capitalization:

 .. code-block:: rst

-    This is a Section
+    This is a section
     -----------------

 Subsection headings are followed by a row of ``^^`` characters.
-Only the first word of a subsection title should be capitalized.
+They should have sentence capitalization.

 .. code-block:: rst

-    This is a Section
+    This is a section
     -----------------

     This is a subsection